THE ANDALUSIA TIMES FROM ORIGINAL MICROFILM

 Bud Patterson of Loango has a fever.

 Kennard Kendall and mother, Mrs. R.J.
-Kendall of
+Kendall of Brooklyn were in town Saturday.

 Mrs. James Taylor has been quite sick for several days.